 Although, only toxic under exceptional conditions, it can still adversely affect your health.
 In addition, if you suffer a pre-existing respiratory condition, e.g. asthma, mould can aggravate the condition.

 Some people are especially sensitive to some moulds and may display symptoms that include:

 - Symptoms of asthma and any number of allergic reactions

 It is mostly found indoors in kitchens and bathrooms, where humidity levels are high.
 However, who should do the cleanup depends on a number of factors.
 One is the size of the affected area.
 If the mouldy area is less than about 1m² you can handle the job yourself.
 You can simply remove it with over the counter products.
 However, if there has been a lot of water damage, and/or mould growth covers more than 1m², it is advisable to hire a specialist contractor.

 - During humid months, use an air conditioner or a dehumidifier.

-- Ensure there is adequate ventilation.
+- Ensure there is adequate ventilation, especially in your bathrooms.

 - Before painting, add mould inhibitors to the paint.